cockroachdb/docs/src/current/v24.1/cutover-replication.md

 ## Cut back to the primary cluster

-After cutting over to the standby cluster, you may need to move back to the original primary cluster to serve your application.
+After cutting over to the standby cluster, you may need to cut back to the original primary cluster to serve your application.

 {% include {{ page.version.version }}/physical-replication/fast-cutback-syntax.md %}